txm-minh21/reactive-spring/README.md

 **Reactor Project**: Reactor is a reactive library from the Spring team.
 It is the backbone of the reactive programming model in Spring and provides two main types:

-Mono<T>: Represents a stream with 0 or 1 element.
+**Mono<T>**: Represents a stream with 0 or 1 element.

+The Mono API allows producing only one value.

-Flux<T>: Represents a stream with 0 to N elements.
+**Flux<T>**: Represents a stream with 0 to N elements.

+The Flux can be endless, it can produce multiple values.

 ## Table of Contents (Optional)